troch/aval/README.md

 > A minimalist functional validation library.
 Inspired by joi, React PropTypes and Angular form validation.

-Izit is an ultra lightweight library to help validate JS data.
+Izit is an ultra lightweight library to help validate JS data and is aimed at helping form validation feedback.

 ## Why?

-There are a LOT of JavaScript data validators, however not a lot of them are pure validators.
+There are a LOT of JavaScript data validators, however here are a few facts about Izit:
-Izit:

 - has a nice compact syntax
 - validates data and outputs a detailled validation report containing only boolean values
 - doesn't throw errors or output localised validation messages
 - allows to define custom validators
+- can validate nested properties

 ## Installation